tecoevo/tecoevo.github.io/pages/philosophy.md

 **Health**

 - Health and personal challenges, including mental illness, are common hurdles people in academia face, as in any other walk of life.
 Engaging with the problem by discussing it with your peers and supervisors can go a long way towards getting help and accommodations.
 We can’t help if we don’t know.
-- Find a work-life balance that that works for you, helps fulfil obligations to your work and to you.
+- Find a work-life balance that works for you, helps fulfil obligations to your work and to you.
 Find out what level makes you happy.
 It is different for everyone.
-- Be safe.
-In the office and in the Institute:
+- Be safe, in the office and in the Institute
 - Seek the training you need to avoid, and respond to, emergencies, including First Aid.
 - Plan carefully to avoid emergencies.
-- Find your work schedule that works for you.
+- Find a work schedule that works for you.
 I work long & late; that does not mean you are required to do so.
 Whatever your choices about work schedules, be aware of its costs and benefits.
+Whatever our schedules, we try to organise our group meetings and core work hours so that we can meet and find each other reliably at certain hours of the day.

 ## Obligations <a name="oblige"></a>